Sitting on a heavy wallet can give you back issues.

 But remember, it’s crucial to consult your chiropractor before launching any exercise routine.
 Sciatica and piriformis syndrome can have various triggers, including that bulky wallet.
 An accurate diagnosis is key to addressing spinal discomfort effectively.

-About The Author
+About The Chiropractor

-Dr. Oscar Noriega, DC, is a trusted chiropractor who has been practicing for over ten years at Revolution Chiropractic Murfreesboro.
+Dr. Oscar Noriega, DC, is a trusted Murfeesboro chiropractor who has been practicing for over ten years at Revolution Chiropractic Murfreesboro.
 He holds a Doctor of Chiropractic degree from Northwestern Health Sciences University.
 Dr. Noriega is also a member of the International Chiropractic Pediatric Association and the Tennessee Chiropractic Association.
 He resides in Murfreesboro with his wife and two children.